-CHAPTER 11, 12 OR 13 BANKRUPTCY (BK)
+CHAPTER 12 OR 13 BANKRUPTCY (BK)

-Chapter 11, 12 and 13 U.S. bankruptcy proceedings allow the debtor to reorganize their finances and debt payments under the supervision and approval of the court.
+Chapter 12 and 13 U.S. bankruptcy proceedings allow the debtor to reorganize their finances and debt payments under the supervision and approval of the court.
 An impartial trustee consolidates the debt and distributes money to each creditor.

-Plan in Progress - GUS Accept/Accept with Full Documentation files:
+Plan in Progress - GUS Accept files:

-Confirm all payments for the Chapter 11, 12 or 13 BK are included on the Asset and Liabilities application page.
+Confirm all payments for the Chapter 12 or 13 BK are included on the Asset and Liabilities application page.
 GUS may render an Accept underwriting recommendation.
 No downgrade is required due to the manual entry of the monthly BK payment.
 No credit exception is required.